 Mr. Singer’s background and experience involves mostly high-conflict family law and juvenile law cases in the Pima County Superior Courts.
 He has handled numerous cases involving protective orders, business law, real property, serious personal injuries, and juvenile and adult criminal law.
 Many of Mr. Singer’s cases have resulted in trial and many have been settled.
 Like most experienced attorneys, Mr. Singer prefers to resolve cases by settlement when possible.
 However, he has always maintained an active trial practice.
 The majority of his practice at present remains traditional, one party representation in contested family law matters.
 About half of Mr. Singer’s contested cases settle and the rest require trial to varying degrees.
-All of his mediation cases have thus far settled, except a select few which have, inexplicably, resulted in marital reconciliation.

 Mr. Singer is both a trial lawyer and a mediator.
 The best mediators in Mr. Singer’s opinion are trial lawyers because only an experienced trial lawyer can advise parties, based on real experience, what might happen at trial, and thus help them avoid trial themselves.
 Similarly, a trial lawyer who does not always consider the possibility of settlement may cause unnecessary expense and conflict and protract the litigation unnecessarily.
 It is possible to “win” at trial and still lose the case.
 Mr. Singer’s philosophy is to work towards settlements when possible and if there is no other choice than trial, fight to win.
 Mr. Singer believes being a trial lawyer makes him a better mediator and being a mediator makes him a better trial lawyer.